OpenConext-Attic/OpenConext-Howto/05_Engineblock.md

 # ldapadd -Y EXTERNAL -H ldapi:/// -f collab.ldif
 # cd ../..
 ```
-There are some php(5) dependancy problems using the default simpleSAMLphp version required by engineblock in Ubuntu Xenial, which can be solved by editing composer.json
+There are some php(5) dependency problems using the default simpleSAMLphp version required by engineblock in Ubuntu Xenial, which can be solved by editing composer.json
 ```
 -        "simplesamlphp/simplesamlphp":      "~1.13",
 +        "simplesamlphp/simplesamlphp":      "~1.14",